Nursing MANE BSN

 - Dual Admission Metropolitan State University and a MANE Community College

-Dual admission at a MANE alliance Community College campus with Metropolitan State University granting the Bachelor of Science Degree in nursing after successful completion of the last three semesters of the MANE Baccalaureate Program Plan.
+Dual admission at a MANE alliance Community College campus with Metropolitan State University granting the Bachelor of Science Degree in nursing after successful completion of the last three semesters of the MANE Baccalaureate Curriculum Plan.

-Note: Completion of the first five semesters the MANE Program Plan at a community college offers students the ability to complete the Associate of Science degree at the community college and provides the educational eligibility for NCLEX-RN licensure testing.
+Note: Completion of the first five semesters the MANE Curriculum Plan at a community college offers students the ability to complete the Associate of Science degree at the community college and provides the educational eligibility for NCLEX-RN licensure testing.

 General Education Requirements (55 total General Education credits, including semester one courses above)

 - Anatomy & Physiology I with laboratory component*

 - Microbiology with laboratory component*

 - PSYC 311 Life Span Developmental Psychology

 - Anatomy & Physiology II with laboratory component*